-Rules, Procedures and Authenticity Agreement
+Rules, Procedures and Authenticity Agreement 2021 - 2023

 Student Name:

-Student : I agree to abide by the rules and procedures outlined in the Assessment Procedure Manual for assessment.
+Student: I agree to abide by the rules and procedures outlined in the Assessment Procedure Manual for assessment.
 I understand that the work I submit for internal assessment must be my own.
 I understand that if it was appropriate to source information then that information must be acknowledged in the appropriate manner.
 I understand that I may be required to identify my sources if there is any question about the authenticity of this work.
 I understand that plagiarism and/or collusion or any other form of dishonesty will result in disciplinary action which may make me ineligible for a grade.

-Procedure Manualso, to the becompleted acco ual and will encourag st of my knowledge rding to these requir the requirements set out above and in the Assessment e the abovenamed student to act in an honest way.
-I will , ensure that all work presented will be authentic and ements.
-I am aware that NZQA fees need to be paid by date in order for my child to get a Record of Learning.
+Parent/Caregiver: I have read the requirements set out above and in the Assessment Procedure Manual and will encourage the abovenamed student to act in an honest way.
+I will also, to the best of my knowledge, ensure that all work presented will be authentic and completed according to these requirements.
+I am aware that NZQA fees need to be paid by International Students by the stated date in order for my child to get a Record of Learning.

 Signatures Student

 Parent

 Date

-•